 Drugs will never provide a cure, but will certainly and unequivocally have the potential to enact serious health problem in patients who use them, even when utilized as indicated and as directed.

-Alternatives to Best Drugs for Scoliosis
+Alternatives to Drug Therapy for Scoliosis

 There are many effectual alternatives to drugs for pain management.
 Many of these techniques are detailed right on this very website, with numerous others documented on the other various sites of The Cure Back Pain Network.
 We like the idea of nonpharmaceutical methods of pain relief, since systemic health effects can be minimized or eliminated.
 This is extremely important given the fact that scoliosis is a chronic condition that might require symptom management for the long haul.
 Drugs become such liabilities in these extended care timelines.